-In the run up to Christmas, get in touch with other company’s you work with and let them know you’re doing a charity raffle.
-Be sure to let them know just where the money is going.
+In the run up to Christmas, reach out to other company’s you work with and let them know you’re doing a charity raffle.
+Be sure to let them know just where the funds raised are going.

 Then open the raffle up to employees, their families, other suppliers and partners.
 Advertise that you’re doing a raffle through your email signature and social media to raise awareness!

 Livestream it on social media if you like and get as many people involved as you can.

 For our Christmas raffle in 2018, we sold over 1000 tickets for a £1 each and raffled off some fantastic prizes include holidays, tech and experience days!

 There can’t be one single person in your workplace that doesn’t like cake, can there?
 Some office fundraisers might not be for everyone, but a cake sale certainly is.

 Turn it into a competition too.
 We have our ‘Great Caboodle Bake Off’ every year and it’s hugely popular!
 Allocate some expert judges and see who can bake the best cake.
 Remember, it’s not all about taste, presentation is key as you can see below!

 6. A charity car wash

 A charity car wash is a fantastically simple and cheap way to fundraise!
 And unless your workplace is located out in the middle of nowhere, it can raise a lot of money for charity too!

 The challenge is getting people out of the workplace to do the car wash, so it might need to be a big team effort and you might need to rotate a little.